-Transport to customer will vary and was therefore assumed to be 1500 miles based on Kalwall's estimate.
-Inbound transport distances of raw materials comprising less than 10% of the mass were also assumed to be transported 1500 miles by truck.
+Transport to customer will vary and was therefore assumed based on Kalwall's estimate of typical shipping routes.
+Inbound transport distances of raw materials comprising less than 10% of the mass were also assumed to be transported 2414 km by truck.
 Overhead energy consumption was included in the manufacturing data as it was unable to be separated out.
-Finally, the end-of-life scenario presented in section 1.13 is an assumption based on typical construction waste treatment in the US.
+Finally, the end-of-life scenario presented in section 1.13 is an assumption based on typical construction waste treatment in Europe.